-\327 ADVANCED PLACEMENT U.S. GOVERNMENT AND POLITICS.
-This course is a college-level, nonpartisan introduction to key concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
+ADVANCED PLACEMENT U.S. GOVERNMENT AND POLITICS.
+This course is a college-level, \327 nonpartisan introduction to key concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Students will study U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions and processes.
 Special emphasis will also be given to the topic of Christian citizenship.
 Students may register to receive college credit for this course from Eastern Mennonite University.
 There is a cost for dual enrollment.

+This is a weighted course.
 Prerequisite: Minimum GPA of 3.0 One semester course for grade 12.

-\333 ADVANCED PLACEMENT U.S. HISTORY.
+- \333 ADVANCED PLACEMENT U.S. HISTORY.
 This college-level U.S. history course prepares students to take the Advanced Placement test for college credit.
 The purpose of this course is to increase students' understanding of United States history from 1700 to 1975.
 Areas of concentration include political, economic and social history.
 This is a weighted course.
 Students may register to receive college credit for this course from Harrisburg Area Community College (HACC).
 There is a cost for dual enrollment.
+This is a weighted course.
 One semester course for grade 11 that meets two periods per day.

-\316 HONORS SOCIOLOGY.
+1.0 credit - \316 HONORS SOCIOLOGY.
 This college level introductory sociology course examines the interaction of people within social structure of modern society.
 The course covers patterns of social interaction and social influences on individual conduct.
 Emphasis will be given to the various institutions within modern society along with social stratification both within the United States and the global community.
 This college-level introductory sociology course will be geared toward preparing students to take and pass the College Board's College-Level Examination Program (CLEP) test to acquire college placement.

-Note: See Agricultural Science section for an additional Social Studies credit option.
+One semester course for grades 11-12.
+0.5 credit Offered in alternate years: Offered 2023-2024 - Note: See Agricultural Science section for an additional Social Studies credit option.